anthonycook/acook/content/post/scaling_sql_pagination.md

 The issue with this method is that it doesn't scale, sure it's fine for tables with a few rows but as your data grows your quires will get slower...and slower until they eventually get to the point where they just timeout.

-The reason being is that each time this type of query runs, it needs to cycle though every single row until if finds the desired result set.
+The reason being is that each time this type of query runs, it needs to cycle though every single row until it finds the desired result set.

 Here's a quick example: